 • A medical nexus, or expert opinion, linking the current condition to military service.

-Neck pain is especially common among Air Force personnel, particularly pilots and aircrew members.
+Neck pain is common among Air Force personnel, particularly pilots and aircrew members.
 The unique demands of flight put extreme strain on the cervical spine, making this population more vulnerable to chronic neck conditions.

 How to Prove a Neck Pain VA Disability Claim